-Bangladesh is the great embodiment of artistic architectures, eye-catching scenery, and food tourism.
-This small, south Asian country is always open to foreign travelers.
-Any travel thirsty adventurous soul will feel totally immersed in the many facets of the beautiful Bangladesh.
+Bangladesh is a great embodiment of artistic architectures, eye-catching scenery, and food tourism.
+This small, South Asian country is always open to foreign travelers.
+Any travel thirsty adventurous soul will feel totally immersed in the many facets of beautiful Bangladesh.

 Various UNESCO world heritages sites add to the charm of Bangladesh.
 Various types of tourism make Bangladesh outstanding from other smaller countries like eco-tourism, archaeological tourism, religious tourism, historical tourism, cultural tourism, and so on.

 Bangladesh is a beautiful country in Southeast Asia.
 Both India and Myanmar make up the border here.
 Three of Asia’s largest rivers flow through Bangladesh and form the fertile Bengal delta – the largest delta in the world.

 These are the Ganges, the Brahmaputra, and the Meghna.
 In fact, Bangladesh is home to 700 rivers, with rich biodiversity.
 It also features the world’s largest mangrove forest, tea-growing and rainforested highlands, a 600 km coastline with world’s longest beaches, various islands, and coral reefs.